Borjampm/tool-hub/README.md

 ### Organization Tools

-- **🏷️ Custom Categories**: Create and manage your own activity categories
+- **🏷️ Custom Categories**: Create and manage your own hobby categories
-- **📝 Rich Descriptions**: Add detailed descriptions to your time entries
+- **📝 Rich Descriptions**: Add detailed descriptions to your hobby entries
 - **🔍 Easy Navigation**: Tab-based interface for quick access to all features
 - **📊 Export Options**: Export your data for external analysis (CSV format)